MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 - You want to remove encryption from files and containers (unprotect) in bulk for data recovery purposes.

-- You run [Office 2010](../known-issues.md#aip-and-legacy-windows-and-office-versions) and want to protect documents and email messages by using the Azure Rights Management service.
+- You run Office 2010 and want to protect documents and email messages by using the Azure Rights Management service.

+    > [!IMPORTANT]
+    > Office 2010 extended support ended on October 13, 2020.
+For more information, see [AIP and legacy Windows and Office versions](../known-issues.md#aip-and-legacy-windows-and-office-versions).
+    >

 Example showing the Azure Information Protection client add-in for an Office application, displaying the classification labels for your organization, and the new **Protect** button on the ribbon: